 “Stop.”

 The prosecution, sources confirmed, had at this point ceased taking notes and was simply sitting still.
-Lead prosecutor Adrian Voss was observed making sustained eye contact with the ceiling.
+The lead prosecutor, a career federal litigator, was observed making sustained eye contact with the ceiling.
 His co-counsel, a younger associate, was visibly trying not to laugh.

 “Define dishonest,” he said.